Shadic442/web-styling-for-fun/README.md

 # web-styling-for-fun
- css. jquery, some github action maybe and maybe some javascript for fun
+css. jquery and maybe some javascript for fun testing markup for README, some github action maybe and trying github projects